DennisWainaina/SQL/README.md

 # Technical Skills
 1.Proficient in PostgreSQL for database design, management, and querying.

 2.Experienced in Bash scripting for automation and data processing.

 3.Familiarity with data wrangling techniques, data normalization, and data analysis.

 4.Strong problem-solving skills and ability to write efficient and optimized SQL queries.

-Thank you for visiting my GitHub repository.
-If you have any questions or comments, please don't hesitate to reach out to me.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.

+<span style="font-size:24px;font-weight:bold;">**Thank you for visiting my GitHub repository.
+If you have any questions or comments, please don't hesitate to reach out to me.**</span>